 onto your computer, then open the pdf from your computer and use the document (fillable pdf fields may not work/save correctly when opened and used on an internet browser).

-After entering data into fillable fields, users can perform a File>Save function onto their computers or storage devices, then re-open and re-edit the document.
+After entering data into fillable fields, users can perform a File>Save function onto their computers, then re-open and re-edit the document.

 in Adobe Reader perform a File>Print function, then select Printer>Microsoft Print to PDF (or the equivalent Mac function), select Print, then on the Save PDF File As screen that may be minimized on the

 taskbar: select the save location and change the document name if preferred to keep both editable and non-editable versions.
 As a further precaution users with pdf-editing

 software may set a password to be required for edits.
 Please note that setting text into a flattened .pdf and setting a password is not a guarantee against edits by

 - Most of DCM's fillable forms are password-protected in order to lock permanent text into place for legal purposes; the fillable fields of such forms are usable in Adobe Reader.

 Except for "Sample" forms, DCM cannot provide fillable forms that are not password-protected.
 DCM recognizes that password-protection renders multiple forms resistant